A Single Progenitor Model for GW150914 and GW170104: Single Progenitor Model

 While the fiducial system parameters chosen here yield a remarkable match to the timescale observed between the GW and gamma-ray emission in GW150914 and GW170104, we note that this delay timescale is highly dependent on system parameters.
 The delay time depends on the gravitational wave decay timescale, the critical binary separation at which the accretion event occurs, and the radius and density of the collapsing star.
 In turn, these properties depend on the binary mass, mass ratio, and the hydrodynamical properties of the accretion flow around each black hole (parameterized by $\alpha$ and $\HoR$).

 As an illustration of this parameter dependence, let us assume that the secondary launches the observed jet with pre-burst accretion disk aspect ratio $\HoR=0.05$, stellar breakout radius $10^{11}$ cm, and a jet speed inside the star of $c/3$, then the predicted time lag for GW150914 is the observed $0.46$ seconds after merger if $\alpha = 0.275$.
 The predicted time lag for GW170104 is the predicted $0.4$ seconds before merger if $\alpha = 0.205$.
 We note that this is in agreement with the values of $\alpha \sim 0.1 - 0.3$ expected during the outbursting state of accretion onto BHs in cataclysmic variable systems and also consistent with the values measured in simulations which resolve the MRI \citep[see][and references therein]{JuStone+2017}).
 Alternatively, if we assume a breakout radius of $7 \times 10^{11}$ cm \citep{Bromm+2001}, and fix the pre-burst viscosity parameter to $\alpha=0.24$, we find that $\HoR \sim 35.0$ to match the EM time delay for GW150914, and $\HoR \sim 39.2$ to match the value for GW170104.
-Hence our model agrees with observations for reasonable values of all parameters, but is quite sensitive to these highly uncertain values.
+Hence, our model reproduces the observed EM-GW time delay when using standard values of $\alpha$, $\HoR$, and the breakout radius.
+However, results are quite sensitive to these parameters; precision to the third decimal in $\alpha$ and to the first decimal in $\HoR$ is required to fix the delay time to the reported hundredth of a second level precision.
 Reassuringly however, similar parameters are required for both systems.